AlexW00/web-components-ts/readme.md

 ### How to: Manage state

 *tldr: Create Models to define data structures, use them via ViewModels.
-Use LiveData to make any other object observable.*
+Use LiveValue to make any other object observable.*

 #### Model